Connect with others who understand.

 Intermittent Self-Catheterization

-Intermittent self-catheterization (ISC) entails inserting small tubes into the urethra to empty the bladder, then removing them.
+Intermittent self-catheterization entails regularly inserting small tubes into the urethra to empty the bladder, then removing them.
 One member said, “Ask for intermittent catheters — it helps with the bloating, overactive bladder, incontinence, and hyper-bladder.”

 Surgery

-Several major and minor surgeries for the bladder and surrounding area can treat bladder spasms in those with MS. “I am going to have major bladder surgery on Monday due to my MS,” one member shared.
+Several major and minor surgeries for the bladder and surrounding area can treat bladder spasms in those with MS. “I am going to have major bladder surgery on Monday due to my MS,” one MyMSTeam member shared.

 Talk to Your Doctor